 This work would not have been possible without financial support from the State University of Semarang (UNNES).
-We would like to thank to Dr. Suwito Eko Pramono, as the Chairman of the UNNES Research and Community Service Institute (LP2M) who has facilitated this research under a work contract between researchers and LP2M UNNES and financed by the UNNES Budget Implementation List (DIPA) Number: SP DIPA-023.17.2.677507/2020, dated December 27th, 2019 in accordance with the Letter of Agreement on the Assignment of the Implementation of the 2020 UNNES DIPA Fund.
+I would like thank to Dr. Suwito Eko Pramono, as the Chairman of the UNNES Research and Community Service Institute (LP2M) whom has facilitated this research under a work contract between researchers and LP2M UNNES, and financed by the UNNES Budget Implementation List (DIPA) Number: SP DIPA-023.17.2.677507/2020, dated December 27th, 2019, in accordance with the Letter of Agreement on the Assignment of the Implementation of the 2020 UNNES DIPA Fund